graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 All enum Members of an enum Type can also be included.

 Enum Values can be merged if their Type and inclusion/exclusion matches.
-Enum scalars must contain only unique Members after merging, irrelevant of the enum Type the Member is defined for.
+Enum domains must contain only unique Members after merging, irrelevant of the enum Type the Member is defined for.

 #### Number domain